aleksey-saenko/MusicRecognizer/README.md

 Audile is the music recognizing application, that can help you quickly and accurately recognize a music track playing nearby you.
 This application uses the AudD® service as a Music Recognition API.

-I'm developing this application as the project where I learn how to build complex applications using the best coding practices.
+I'm developing this application as a pet project where I can improve my coding skills.
 At the same time, I try to make the application reliable for everyday use.

+If you would like to contribute or translate, that is very much appreciated.

 ## Features